fredhutchio/curriculum_contribution/coursework.md

-# Developing and contributing to fredhutch.io courses
+# Short courses from fredhutch.io

+Courses represent an overview of a specific topic, and possess the following characteristics:
+- non-linear in narrative, and explore data or techniques along with common "gotchas" and "ifs"
+- integrate across potential use cases and list options relevant to multiple analyses
+- includes challenge exercises
+- although code can be exported, it does not translate specifically to production-level scripts (includes interactive and exploratory code)

+FIXME: instructor-led and work-at-your-own pace

-## Requirements for fredhutch.io courses
+## Pedagogical requirements for fredhutch.io courses

 - Course Types
   - Technical/skills-based classes: Class time includes 1) short explanations of main concepts, 2) live demos of technical skills, during which learners follow along (when applicable), 3) challenge/practice exercises (I do, we do, you do)